-The fish balls are homemade.
+The fish balls in this fish balls and noodle soup are homemade.
 With a food processor.
 The authentic way to make them is to mince the fish with a cleaver, mix it with binders and vegetables then knead and throw handfuls of the mixture against the inside of a bowl to achieve the perfect texture.
 While I’m sure that there is a huge amount of satisfaction in making fish balls the traditional way, I have neither the time nor the skill.
 So, I used a food processor.

 The best fish for making fish balls is a firm and fleshy variety — snapper, grouper, trevally and surgeonfish are good choices.
 And the fish must be fresh.
 I used cream dory which had been frozen and thawed, and my fish balls were softer than I would have wanted.
 On hindsight, I should have used a freshly filleted fish that had not seen the inside of a freezer.